 Cons of Certifications

 - Constant need to update.
-A downside to certifications is that you need to update them constantly.
-This means that you’ll have to invest time and money periodically to keep your credential valid and continue to use it to boost your career.
+A downside to tech certifications is that you need to update them constantly.
+This means that you’ll have to invest time and money periodically to keep your credentials valid and continue to use it to boost your career.
 You may also need to pay a regular membership fee.

 - Can be time consuming.
 While certification examinations are not usually long, you might need to invest a serious amount of time preparing for them.
 How much time you need to invest to pass an examination can vary widely depending on your expertise and familiarity with your chosen topic.